frc-west/frc-west.github.io/courses/ELT 1130/5 - FRC/1 - FRC.md

 layout: coursepage
 ---

-FRC encompasses some specific design goals, technical challenges and strategy requirements.
+FRC (FIRST Robotics Competition) encompasses some specific design goals, technical challenges and strategy requirements.

 Here are some useful resources for FRC specifics